cooklang/cooklang-org/content/cli/_index.md

 {{< /rawhtml >}}

-The CookCLI tool is designed to make command line and shell scripting automation possible for the CookLang ecosystem.
+The CookCLI tool is designed to make command line and shell scripting automation possible for the Cooklang ecosystem.

 Check out the tool and report bugs [on GitHub](https://github.com/cooklang/CookCLI), or check the pages below for information about each command.